onera/Maia/doc/developer_manual/tools/gindexer.rst

   #P2 : counts_new    = array([1])                     #nb of vals for 4..5
   #     dist_data_new = array([4.1],                 ) #values (1)

-On the above example, we can see that with ``append=True``, global index 0 get a counts of 5 because 3 values has been written by P0, then 2 values by P2.
+On the above example, we can see that with ``extend=True``, global index 0 get a counts of 5 because 3 values has been written by P0, then 2 values by P2.

 .. image:: ./put_v_ext.png